eldorone/Weathecast/README.md

 # Weathecast

-Weathecast is the simple iOS Mobile Application which fetches live weather data from the API Providers and shows in a responsive and beautiful Mobile App
+Weathecast is the simple iOS Mobile App that fetches live weather data from OpenWeatherMap API Provider and shows in a responsive and beautiful Mobile App.